-Neither EQUAL SPLIT nor DYNAMIC DICTATORSHIP is a compelling mechanism.
-Since these mechanisms are permitted by dropping EF or DPO entirely, we instead explore relaxations of EF and DPO that rule these mechanisms out and permit more compelling mechanisms.
-Luckily, our mechanisms turn out to satisfy SI and SP as well.
+While both EQUAL SPLIT and DYNAMIC DICTATORSHIP satisfy maximal subsets of our proposed desiderata, neither is a compelling mechanism.
+Since these mechanisms are permitted by dropping EF or DPO entirely, we instead explore relaxations of EF and DPO that rule these mechanisms out and guide us towards more compelling mechanisms.